php-fig/fig-standards/accepted/PSR-17-http-factory.md

      * The `$filename` MAY be any string supported by `fopen()`.
      *
      * The stream MUST be created with the current position of the file read/write
      * pointer at the beginning of the stream.
-     *
+(Errata 9.2) *
      * @param string $filename The filename or stream URI to use as basis of stream.
      * @param string $mode The mode with which to open the underlying filename/stream.